hexojs/site/source/zh-tw/docs/syntax-highlight.md

 You might also notice that all `class` has no `hljs-` prefixed, we will revisit it [later part](#hljs).

+### line_threshold (+6.1.0)

+Accepts an optional threshold to only show line numbers as long as the numbers of lines of the code block exceed such threshold.
+Default is `0`.

 ### tab_replace

 Replace tabs inside code block with given string.
 By default it is 2 spaces.